bignacio/soc/docs/articles/cpp-lint-01.md

         mov     edx, DWORD PTR [rdi+8]
         ret
 ```
 Not too bad.

-If this post tries to make any point is that linters are great, clang-tidy is great, (even if slow) and that C++ Core Guidelines and other linting rules are something to pay close attention too.
+If this post tries to make any point is that linters are great, clang-tidy is great and that the C++ Core Guidelines and other linting rules are something to pay close attention too.

-All the best
+All the best.